emnify/product-docs/docs/sdks/java/quickstart.md

 ## Installation

-The emnify Java SDK is open-source and the [source code is available on GitHub](https://github.com/EMnify/emnify-sdk-java).
+The emnify Java SDK is open source and the [source code is available on GitHub](https://github.com/EMnify/emnify-sdk-java).

 The recommended method for installing the SDK is with a build automation tool, like Maven or Gradle.
 You can add the emnify dependency to your existing project, specifying the latest version.